Surgery for testicular cancer

 Lymph node surgery – RPLND

 This is a type of surgery to remove the lymph nodes at the back of your abdomen (tummy).
-It’s sometimes done for men with non-seminoma testicular cancer.
+It is sometimes done if you have non-seminoma testicular cancer.
 Read more about RPLND surgery.

 For more information